 2. Barefoot Pedals

 Use it for your gas pedal.
 Use it for your highbeam switch.
 Here’s another throwback speedshop gag that once ruled the knick knack aisle.
 Back in the muscle car era, every kid with a Duster or clapped-out lead sled owned a set of these.

 The barefoot pedal was once available at every corner auto parts store.
-Today, cheap copies are sold in stores but Mooneyes still produces their signature barefoot gas pedal.
+Today, cheap copies are sold in stores but Mooneyes still produces their signature barefoot gas pedal, and replicas are available on Amazon.
 These items offer little practical benefit, but they look pretty slick.